aplum/apollo-router5/README.md

     name: String!
     path: String!
     params: String!
-    meta: Router5_Route_Meta!
+    meta: String!
 }

-type Router5_Route_Meta {
-    id: String!
-    params: String!
-}
 ```

-The `params` fields in the schema are JSON strings (from calling `JSON.stringify()` on the data from router5).
-I wasn't sure how else to make this accessible through graphql given the dynamic nature of the `params` data.
+The `params` and `meta` fields in the schema are JSON strings (from calling `JSON.stringify()` on the data from router5).
+I wasn't sure how else to make this accessible through graphql given the dynamic nature of the data in these fields.
 If you have a suggestion for a better approach, please let me know or open an issue!

 An example query: